-All managers and Home Share Coordinators will have Kardel cell phones.
+All Directors, Managers and Home Share Coordinators will have Kardel cell phones.
 Managers and Home Share Coordinators provided with cell phones must be aware that cellular transmissions are not secure and use discretion in relaying confidential information.
 Kardel cell phones are for Kardel business and emergencies only.

-For cell phones owned by the company all passwords should be registered with the Director of Finance or the Director of Quality Assurance.
+For cell phones owned by the company all passwords should be registered with the Director of Finance.